Learning to Rewrite Tool Descriptions for Reliable LLM-Agent Tool Use: Implementation Details

 \paragraph{Base Pipeline.} We partially adopt the query synthesis pipeline from TOUCAN~\cite{xu2025toucan}, which emphasizes realism, linguistic quality, and multi-tool reasoning.
 Similar to TOUCAN, we prompt an LLM with tool schemas and descriptions to generate candidate queries under constraints that exclude trivial or single-step tasks.
 However, our approach differs in how tool combinations are selected and how dependencies are enforced.

-\paragraph{Dependency-Aware Query Construction.} In addition to schema information, we leverage API calling histories collected during seed tool annotation.
-These histories reveal common call orders, data flow patterns, and functional relationships between APIs within the same provider.
+\paragraph{Dependency-Aware Query Construction.} In addition to schema information, we leverage API calling histories collected during seed tool annotation, which reveal common call orders, data flow patterns, and functional relationships between APIs within the same provider.
 We explicitly prompt the LLM to analyze these relationships before generating queries.

 Concretely, for each API provider, the LLM is instructed to select three APIs whose functionalities exhibit clear dependency structure, such as retrieval followed by transformation or filtering followed by aggregation.
 The model first produces a brief dependency analysis describing how these APIs interact, and then generates a single user query that implicitly requires invoking all selected APIs in the correct order.
 Tool names and execution details are omitted from the query text to preserve naturalness.